 Short Communication

-Identification and antimicrobial susceptibility of serovar Choleraesuis in a salmonella outbreak in central-western Albania
+Identification and antimicrobial susceptibility of serovar Choleraesuis in a Salmonella outbreak in central-western Albania

 Liljana Lufo * ,